cardano-lightning/cardano-lightning/docs/design/l1-spec.md

   receipt.
 They release the funds they are owed, and not still locked.
 - `resolve : Responded -> Resolve` : The closer releases the funds they are owed, and not still locked.
-- `elapse : Closed -> Elapsed` : A closer can release their funds, up to pending locked cheques, if the respond is not sufficiently punctual.
+- `elapse : Closed -> Resolved` : A closer can release their funds, up to pending locked cheques, if the `respond` is not sufficiently punctual.

 Steps that are fixed to a stage